 A Wider Bridge is committed to advancing full LGBTQ equality in Israel.
-In meetings on the ground in Israel with our Leadership Missions, at community events across North America with our AWB Impact Delegations, and with the visibility of our online magazine, we provide Israeli LGBTQ NGOs and leaders with public platforms to demonstrate their work, raise funds for community projects, and network with North American colleagues and communities working to address similar LGBTQ community challenges.
+In meetings on the ground in Israel with our LGBTQ Leadership Missions, at community events across North America, and through our Beyond the Bridge network, we provide Israeli LGBTQ NGOs and leaders with public platforms to demonstrate their work and network with North American colleagues and communities working to address similar LGBTQ community challenges.

 To sponsor a briefing on the LGBTQ community in Israel, click here.

 LGBTQ Israelis enjoy widespread legal protections in 2019.
 Landmark legal victories include consensual same-sex acts (Knesset – 1988), workplace non-discrimination (Knesset – 1992), open service in the Israel Defense Forces since 1993, same-sex domestic partner benefits (Israeli Supreme Court – 1995), and recognition of same-sex marriages performed abroad (Israeli Supreme Court – 2006).
 (For more on achievements of the community, visit our page on the history of Israel’s LGBTQ community)

 Yet more work needs to be done in the legal sphere.
 Same-sex Israeli couples still cannot get married in Israel.
 The use of surrogacy by same-sex couples in Israel remains illegal, and the process of adoption remains deeply difficult.
 Trans* Israelis continue to face widespread discrimination in state institutions.